sarkar-rohan/ObjectsWithStateChange/README.md

-# A Dataset and Framework for Learning State-invariant Object Representations (WACV 2026)
+# A Dataset and Framework for Learning State-invariant Object Representations

 ## ObjectsWithStateChange (OWSC) Dataset
 We introduce a new dataset of 406 household objects from 21 categories, undergoing diverse state changes in addition to other transformations such as pose and viewpoint changes.